 A partnership agreement is used to document the details of a partnership arrangement.
 It commonly includes the following items:

 - The ownership percentage assigned to each partner.
 If this is not clearly stated in the agreement, then the ownership percentage is considered to be based on the proportions of capital paid into the partnership.
-If there is a change in ownership during the tax year, then the average share must be calculated for each owner for tax purposes, though this can be overriden by other terms in the agreement.
+If there is a change in ownership during the tax year, then the average share must be calculated for each owner for tax purposes, though this can be overridden by other terms in the agreement.

 - The situations in which the partners can buy out another partner, and how the payment is to be calculated and made.